Skip to content

 1. You have access to ConnectyCube account.
 If you don’t have an account, sign up here.

 2. An app created in ConnectyCube dashboard.
-Once logged into your ConnectyCube account, create a new application and make a note of the app credentials (app ID, auth key, and auth secret) that you’ll need for authentication.
+Once logged into your ConnectyCube account, create a new application and make a note of the app credentials (app ID and auth key) that you’ll need for authentication.

 Step 1: Configure SDK